Zeejfps/PngSharp/README.md

 # PngSharp

+A fast, low-allocation, pure C# PNG encoder/decoder with zero native dependencies.

+## Features

-A pure C# PNG encoder/decoder library with support for all color types, bit depths (1, 2, 4, 8, 16), and critical PNG chunks.
+- All color types and bit depths (1, 2, 4, 8, 16) per the PNG spec
+- All 5 adaptive filter types with per-scanline selection
+- Chunks: IHDR, PLTE, IDAT, IEND, tRNS, sRGB, gAMA, pHYs
+- CRC-32 validation on all chunks
+- Stackalloc and span-based paths to minimize heap allocations

 ## Decoding